olincollege/scicomp-p1-trail-replicate/README.md

   ![](.img/paper_trails.png) | ![](.img/my_trails.png)

   As you can see, the implementation and my figure had a similar shape.
-My figure looks messier with more light trails, but that is likely because of the scaling used.
+My figure looks messier with more light trails (and I'll include appropriate further discussion on that in the next section), but that could partly be because of difference in visual scaling.
 Additionally, the resultant (F/L) ratio for this figure from the paper was 14, and, with the same parameters, I got an average ratio of 15.6!

   Importantly, all the trends from modifying parameters described in the paper were replicated by my implementation: